-Marv used the road elements as the carrier boundaries.
+White used the road elements as the carrier boundaries.
 This was particularly helpful in building a carrier-based hierarchical tree since roads of different road classes could be used to form the boundaries of carriers at different levels of the tree.
 Roads were also a useful construction mechanism because they naturally created the multiple levels or layers of the tree that were needed to provide the necessary levels of detail for the various search algorithms.
 As carriers were built at higher levels up the tree, it was also natural to reduce the level of detail contained within those carriers.
 The lowest level had all detail of all map objects and attributes stored for a small patch of area (whose size naturally changed depending on the road density).
 Generally, roads at the next-to-lowest road class were then used as carrier boundaries.
 At the next level in the tree, the carriers may not have stored roads of the smallest road class and might reduce the amount of geometric accuracy for the roads that it did store (a process called generalization) and again the roads of the next highest road class were used as the boundary for these carriers.
 Resulting from this topologically consistent process, the area of any carrier exactly contained the area of a discrete number of carriers in the tree below it and its area was fully contained by one and only one carrier above it.
 This full and complete containment was essential for efficient storage of the data.
 By using pointers below, above and sideways any manner of search could be quickly performed.

 For example in a best path algorithm one searches the roads around the destination for paths leading back to the current location.
 Since it is too time consuming to search at this low level across a large and detailed area, the algorithms generally limit their search when they encounter roads at a higher road class (allowing for faster transit times).
 Now the search proceeds at this higher level of road (stored at a higher level in the carrier tree hierarchy) until it again encounters roads of a higher road class and so forth until it must reverse the process to look for roads of progressively lower road class to reach the current position.
-(Variants on this search from the current position or search from both ends simultaneously.)
 This topological hierarchy and the three basic search algorithms are detailed in Etak’s patent US 5,694,534.
-In this patent, the inventors used the real time map display application as an example but could also have used the best path application.